hashicorp/packer/website/source/docs/builders/docker.html.markdown

   `["run", "-d", "-i", "-t", "-v", "{{.Volumes}}", "{{.Image}}", "/bin/bash"]`.
   As you can see, you have a couple template variables to customize, as well.

+* `volumes` (map of strings to strings) - A mapping of additional volumes to mount into this container.
+The key of the object is the host path, the value is the container path.

 ## Using the Artifact: Export

 Once the tar artifact has been generated, you will likely want to import, tag,